FederatedAI/FATE/doc/develop/develop_guide.md

 The rule of running a module with `fate_flow_client` is that:

-1.  retrieves the `setting_conf` and find the "module" and "role" fields of setting conf.
+1.  retrieves component registration from database and find the running object of each role.
 2.  it initializes the running object of every party.
 3.  calls the fit method of running object.
 4.  calls the `save_data` method if needed.